chefgs/mern-app/README.md

 ![connect_string](https://github.com/chefgs/repo_images/blob/master/mongo-connect-dbstring.png?auto=format%2Ccompress)

 - Step 6: Get the `connection string` for the database to use it in the `ATLAS_URI` config value in the file `server/config.env` later in this tutorial
+- Step 7: We are choosing `sample_airbnb` database collection to implement the bookings catalog application
 ```
 mongodb+srv://<admin_user>:<password>@democluster.aurnw.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```